FMMT666/launchpad.py/README.md

 Please notice that some the newer RGB LED Launchpads consume more current than a Raspberry Pi can deliver.
 If you turn on a lot of LEDs, the Launchpad will just reset and show the fireworks demo.
 At least for the Launchpad Pro, you could use an external power supply adapter.
-For the Mk2, you would need a an "USB-Y" cable, with the "power plug" connected to an external power supply (or other PC).
+For the Mk2, you would need a "USB-Y" cable, with the "power plug" connected to an external power supply (or other PC).

 As written somewhere above, at least for Raspbian (Jesse), you should install Raspbian's PyGame version via the package manager or apt.
 The PyPI version (installation via "pip") will not work due to some missing SDL components.